mikecrowe/clang-tidy-fmt/README.md

   clang-tools-extra/test/clang-tidy/checkers/fmt-printf-convert.cpp.

-* I'd really like to unit test `FormatStringConverter` rather than doing everything in the fmt-printf-convert.cpp tests.
+* I'd really like to unit test `FormatStringConverter` rather than doing everything in the LIT tests.
 This mainly because clang-tidy takes so long to link on my machine that the test cycle is far too long!
 In order to do so I need a way to create a `TargetInfo` instance to pass to `ParsePrintfString`.
 Any advice on how to do so gratefully received.

 * It's not separated into easily-understandable commits with good commit messages yet.